TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up: Introduction

 \subsection{Our Contributions}

-This paper aims for the first pilot study to build a GAN completely free of convolutions, using only pure transformer-based architecture.
-Our ambitious goal is clearly distinguished from the previous works that only applied self-attention or transformer encoder block in conjunction with CNN-based generative models \cite{zhang2019self,esser2020taming}.
-However, as all previous pure transformer-based models in computer vision are focused on discriminative tasks such as classification and detection, our goal faces several daunting gaps ahead. \underline{First and foremost}, although a pure transformer architecture applied directly to sequences of image patches can perform very well on image classification tasks \cite{dosovitskiy2020image}, it is unclear whether the same way remains effective in generating images, which poses a high demand for spatial coherency in structure, color, and texture.
-The handful of existing transformers that output images have unanimously leveraged CNN-based part encoders \cite{esser2020taming} or convolutional feature extractors \cite{yang2020learning,chen2020pre}. \underline{Moreover}, even given well-designed CNN-based architectures, training GANs is notoriously unstable and prone to mode collapse \cite{salimans2016improved}.
-Training visual transformers are also known to be tedious, heavy, and data-hungry \cite{dosovitskiy2020image}.
-Mingling the two will undoubtedly amplify the challenges of training.
+This paper aims to be the \textbf{first pilot study} to build a GAN completely free of convolutions, using only pure transformer-based architectures.
+We are inspired by the recent success of transformer architectures in computer vision \cite{carion2020end,zeng2020learning,dosovitskiy2020image}.
+Compared to parallel generative modeling works \cite{zhang2019self,esser2020taming,hudson2021generative} that applied self-attention or transformer encoder in conjunction with CNN-based backbones, our goal is more ambitious and faces several daunting gaps ahead. \underline{First and foremost}, although a pure transformer architecture applied directly to sequences of image patches can perform very well on image classification tasks \cite{dosovitskiy2020image}, it is unclear whether the same way remains effective in generating images, which crucially demands the spatial coherency in structure, color, and texture, as well as the richness of fine details.
+The handful of existing transformers that output images have unanimously leveraged convolutional part encoders \cite{esser2020taming} or feature extractors \cite{yang2020learning,chen2020pre}. \underline{Moreover}, even given well-designed CNN-based architectures, training GANs is notoriously unstable and prone to mode collapse \cite{salimans2016improved}.
+Training vision transformers are also known to be tedious, heavy, and data-hungry \cite{dosovitskiy2020image}.
+Combining the two will undoubtedly amplify the challenges of training.